In housing-obsessed Britain, Rightmove holds such a special place in the national consciousness that its web metrics track breaking news events.

 READ MORE: Sysadmins facing "decline": Bureau of Labor issues grim job outlook forecast

-Critically, the entire website now runs in the cloud.
+Critically, most of the website now runs in the cloud.
 “It used to take months to upgrade our on-premise application hosting environment," Tate adds.
 "It was a lot of different environments and data centres.
 Now, running Google Kubernetes Engine (GKE), that happens in 40 minutes without anyone having to do very much.
 So that’s a massive reduction of overheads and complexity."

 Much of the cloud deployment was then undertaken in-house - with limited outsourcing in order - in order to upskill the workforce.
 Tate says this decision to focus on levelling up existing resources has led to “transformed careers” in teams such as database administration (DBA), which was once “a little bit isolated from some of the team” but were among the first people to “get into the weeds of understanding the GCP API and TerraForm".

-“One of the guys on the DBA team is now a really strong cloud engineer with a database specialisation.
-Now that team is writing the TerraForm code to integrate cockroach dB, virtual private cloud (VPC) peering provisioning Cloud SQL instances.
+"One of the engineers on the DBE (Database Engineering Team) team is now a really strong cloud engineer with a database specialisation," Tate tells us.
+"Now the team is writing the Terraform code to integrate cockroach dB, virtual private cloud (VPC) peering, provisioning Cloud SQL instances.
 They're not just managing databases anymore and have been freed up to focus on higher value tasks."

 Real estate data challenges